Airport station (MBTA): History

+Original station

 The Metropolitan Transit Authority (MTA) opened the first phase of the Revere Extension on January 5, 1952, with new stations at Airport, Wood Island, and Orient Heights.
 This phase connected the East Boston Tunnel at Maverick to the Boston, Revere Beach and Lynn narrow gauge right of way between Wood Island and Orient Heights.
 For a short distance that includes Airport station, this connecting line follows a right of way, now the East Boston Greenway, that was once used by the Grand Junction Railroad and the Eastern Railroad.
 Airport was the first American urban transit connection to a commercial airport.
-The station was modernized in 1967-68 as part of a $9 million systemwide station improvement program.
+The station was modernized in 1967–68 as part of a $9 million systemwide station improvement program.

 Reconstruction

 In April 2000, the Massachusetts Bay Transportation Authority began construction on a $23 million project to replace the 1952-built station.
 The new station, located approximately 500 feet east of the old station due to Big Dig relocation of highway ramps, opened June 3, 2004.
 It is fully accessible, with the platforms connected by a pedestrian bridge with elevators, and has longer platforms than the previous station in order to accommodate 6-car trains (which began operation in 2008).
 The station includes several features to serve airport travelers, including luggage slides adjacent to the faregates, wider escalators and elevators, and monitors showing flight statuses.

 In 2001, the MBTA began a $2.3 million federally-funded program to install ten new works and restore existing pieces.
 The centerpiece of the program was Totems of Light, a pair of 40x6 ft stained glass windows at the rebuilt Airport station.
 Designed by Linda Lichtman, the work cost $90,000.